azhang4216/RedditAPI/README.md

 * Twitter access token
 * Twitter secret access token

 Please get your own API keys and credentials for this code.
 This is required for the code to run.
-If you are an employer and would like to see how the code works, please email me at zi.lan.zhang.23@dartmouth.edu and I will email my credentials over ASAP.
+If you are an employer and would like to see how the code works, please email me at zi.lan.zhang.23@dartmouth.edu and I will be happy to explain more, or to provide some credentials for reference.

 ## Implementation Explained